klassmann/udacity-linux-deploy/README.md

 # Udacity - Linux Server Configuration
-This project is for Udacity Full-Stack Developer course, the last project, and it has information to Udacity reviewer about an ubuntu instance in the Amazon Lightsail providing a basic Python application deployed over Linux, Apache, PostgreSQL.
+This project is for Udacity Full-Stack Developer course, the last project, and it has information to Udacity reviewer about an ubuntu instance in the Amazon Lightsail providing a basic Python application deployed over Linux, Apache, and PostgreSQL.

 ## How to login